2020 Best Online Law Enforcement Degrees

 All federal law enforcement agencies require at minimum a bachelor's degree in law enforcement thus all interested candidates will want to consider enrolling in a bachelor's program.
 Through four years of study, students will complete a total of 120 units.
 Students take a wide range of classes on topics like applied criminal justice analysis, criminal justice research, perspectives on crime and delinquency, ethical decisions and police, contemporary police strategies, legal traditions, and criminal investigation.
 Graduates will be prepared to work in the federal government, but they will also be more likely to earn promotions and pay increases in their current professional settings.
 First-time freshman will be required to have a high school diploma or a GED plus a satisfactory SAT or ACT score.
 Bachelor programs in law enforcement are available at the university level as well as at vocational schools.

 Applying for jobs in federal law enforcement will require at minimum a four year degree; however, advanced positions will be available to those who hold a graduate degree.
-There are a number of jobs in federal law enforcement that a master's degree would prepare students for including working for the FBI, the CIA, Immigrations and Customs Enforcement (ICE), Customs and Border Protection (CBP), and the secret service.
+There are a number of jobs in federal law enforcement that a master's degree would prepare students for including working for the FBI, the CIA, Immigrations and Customs Enforcement (ICE), Customs and Border Protection (CBP), and the Secret Service.
 Students will participate in 30 to 36 units of coursework, which can take up to two years to complete.
 Due to the diverse nature of the law enforcement field, there are many different areas of concentration for students to choose from based on their personal interests.
 These areas of concentration include federal law enforcement, homeland security, behavior management, and crime analysis.
 Key courses include Research Methods, Youth Cultures and Deviance, Foundations of Addiction, Federal Criminal Justice, Forensic Financial Analysis, Terrorism: Threats and Strategy, and Homeland Security.
 Applicants interested in a master's program will need to submit their official undergraduate transcripts.
 An admissions essay along with two letters of recommendation from professional references will also be required.
 Graduate degrees in law enforcement can only be sought at the university level.

-An undergraduate certificate can be sought by professionals who already have experience in the field but wish to expand their knowledge and skills.
+An online undergraduate certificate can be sought by professionals who already have experience in the field but wish to expand their knowledge and skills.
 Students will enhance their skills in parole, probation, investigation, and patrol.
 Such knowledge is gained through the completion of coursework on security, criminal investigation, probation and parole, problems in policing, police organization and management, and the American legal tradition.
-A typical certificate program contains 45 to 56 units of coursework.
-Certificate programs can be pursued at both universities and vocational schools, but applicants must provide official transcripts from all schools previously attended including high school and college.
+A typical online certificate program contains 45 to 56 units of coursework.
+Online certificate programs can be pursued at both universities and vocational schools, but applicants must provide official transcripts from all schools previously attended including high school and college.
 If the applicant has relevant work experience, a resume will also be key for admission.

 Careers in Law Enforcement